 More meanderings in Old Town

 The Lightner Museum and Flagler College dominate downtown St. Augustine.
-Unfortunately, as it was a holiday weekend, the Flagler College tours were suspended, but you can still wander through the courtyard and lobby area of the main building.
+Unfortunately, as it was a holiday weekend, and the Flagler College tours were suspended, but you can still wander through the courtyard and lobby area of the main building.
 Flagler College occupies the buildings and grounds of Henry Flagler’s luxurious Ponce de Leon Hotel, built in 1888.
 The small liberal arts college was founded in 1968.
 Students have their meals in the original 3 1/2 story, oval Dining Hall, which features 79 Louis Comfort Tiffany stained-glass windows, and hand-painted murals on both the walls and the ceiling.
 This is the world’s largest, in-use collection of Tiffany Glass.
 The hotel building is now on the National Register of Historic Places.
 Take the time to explore this beautiful building, and look closely at all of the details.
-I was even amazed with the ladies room, right down to the doorknobs, the mouldings and the fireplaces!
+I was even amazed with the ladies room, right down to the doorknobs, the moldings and the fireplaces!

 View of Flagler College from the Lightner Museums front garden.